sm-santomartino/boneAgeFiles/DHS_90/README.txt

-Folder contians files from teh Digital Hands Atlas, rotated 90 degrees.
+Folder contians files from the Digital Hands Atlas, rotated 90 degrees.